LucianoFromTrelew/sharing-types-react/README.md

 **This repo was created as a demo for [this Collected Notes note](https://collectednotes.com/lucianoserruyaaloisi/typescript-sharing-type-definitions-seamlessly-between-server-and-client-with-react-js)**

+If you want to use this repository as a template, please do the following:

+1. Update `.firebaserc` with your Firebase project's id
+2. Create a service account key file and place at the root level with the name `serviceAccountKey.json`

+---

 ## Available Scripts

 In the project directory, you can run: